These sites contain information that we find useful during our times at Ocean View, or which we recommend to visitors:

 Dun Charlabhaigh Broch, a remarkably well preserved Iron Age fortress-dwelling: http://www.undiscoveredscotland.co.uk/lewis/duncarloway/

-Arnol Blackhouse Museum, with reconstructions and exhibits relating to the traditional dwellings that were typical of Lewis during the nineteenth century: http://www.undiscoveredscotland.co.uk/lewis/blackhousemuseum/
+Arnol Blackhouse Museum, with reconstructions and exhibits relating to the traditional dwellings that were typical of Lewis during the early 20th century: http://www.undiscoveredscotland.co.uk/lewis/blackhousemuseum/

 Gearrannan Blackhouse Village, a preserved and reconstructed blackhouse village that was occupied until the 1970s: http://www.undiscoveredscotland.co.uk/lewis/gearrannan/